 The game tasks players with blending in with a crowd of AI characters while one person tries to sleuth out the imposters using environment-specific rules.

-Anytime the seeker thinks they’ve found the culprit, they can reach out and deliver a satisfying blow that triggers a knockout with hilarious ragdoll physics.
+Anytime the seeker believes they’ve discovered the culprit, they can reach out and deliver a gratifying blow that triggers a knockout with amusing ragdoll physics.

 It’s a tried and true approach to implementing hide and seek mechanics in a video game but greatly benefits from Unspottable’s distinctly bright and bubbly aesthetic.